sim-trhepd-rheed/sim-trhepd-rheed/README.md

 ## Test calculation

 Test calculations are presented in the sample/ directory.

+## Mode swithcing between TRHEPD and RHEED modes

+The default setting is the TRHEPD mode.
+If one would like to use the RHEED mode, one should modify the line

+ep=‘P'

+into

+ep='E'

+of the files

+src/surfm.f90

+src/bulkm.f90